-Admission Procedures - International Students
+International Students

-International students who wish to apply to the graduate programs in health care administration or education must meet all the admission requirements listed above.
+International students who wish to apply to the graduate programs must meet all the admission requirements listed above.
 An interview with the director of the program is also required.
 Proficiency in both written and spoken English is required for admission.
 Applicants whose native language is not English must submit proof of English proficiency before being considered for admission.